 So what can tennis players do to avoid this problem?

-“Tennis players, especially if they don’t play much, need to look at swing technique and work with an instructor so they have proper mechanics,” says Richard Kang, MD, an orthopedic surgeon at Illinois Bone & Joint Institute.
+“Tennis players, especially if they don’t play much, need to look at swing technique and work with an instructor so they have proper mechanics,” says Richard Kang, MD, an orthopedic surgeon at Illinois Bone & Joint Institute, who specializes in arthroscopic surgery and sports medicine.

 Kang advises tennis players to assess their racquet, as some oversized racquets are too big or heavy.
 He also says to check your grip size and make sure you have proper tension — if tension is too high it can lead to increased stress loads in the elbow.